Fireye04/Obsidian-new/Main/Nike's House GAME 301 Pitch.md

 		- Players navigate flynn's psyche
 			- Avoid confrontation or Spend confidence to choose more difficult dialogue options
 		- greatly flawed, which is reflected in player choices.
-	- Nike
-		- Friend
-		  - largely supportive if a little egotistical
-		  - has problems and flaws of their own
-			   - may be explored or not based on player choices
 - Confidence
 	- main mechanic in act 1
 	 - represents Flynn's control over their circumstances